-As the nation gears up for a second lockdown to help fight the spread of coronavirus, it seems we haven’t fully taken on board the lessons learnt from Lockdown 1.0.
+As we digest the news of Christmas being cancelled for many in London and the South East, it seems we haven’t fully taken on board the lessons learnt from the first (and second) lockdown.

 In March, when the UK went into its first lockdown, shelves were cleared of essentials like toilet paper, pasta and canned goods - even baking ingredients were few and far between as the nation used the time spent at home to finesse its banana bread recipes.